dCache/dcache/docs/TheBook/src/main/markdown/cookbook-pool.md

     	},
     	"replicaState" : "PRECIOUS",
     	"stickyRecords" : {

     	}
     }

 This example shows how to query all files with a given checksum:

     > db.poolMetadata.find({"map.flag-c" : "1:c6620e81"})
     { "_id" : ObjectId("59104d3cb7958d3262babcaa"), "pnfsid" : "000096DC6664573C409C8D3308384CC5E25C", "pool" : "dcache-lab001-A", "version" : 1, "created" : NumberLong("1494240165952"), "hsm" : "osm", "storageClass" : "<Unknown>:<Unknown>", "size" : NumberLong(1795), "accessLatency" : "NEARLINE", "retentionPolicy" : "CUSTODIAL", "locations" : [ ], "map" : { "uid" : "3750", "gid" : "1000", "flag-c" : "1:c6620e81" }, "replicaState" : "PRECIOUS", "stickyRecords" : {  } }
     { "_id" : ObjectId("5a97c43d156fad9353c907f8"), "pnfsid" : "0000526B3EEB9A41453CB9655531A8F4DA99", "pool" : "dcache-lab003-A", "version" : 1, "created" : NumberLong("1519895538832"), "hsm" : "osm", "storageClass" : "<Unknown>:<Unknown>", "size" : NumberLong(1795), "accessLatency" : "NEARLINE", "retentionPolicy" : "CUSTODIAL", "locations" : [ ], "map" : { "path" : "/", "uid" : "0", "gid" : "0", "flag-c" : "1:c6620e81" }, "replicaState" : "PRECIOUS", "stickyRecords" : {  } }

+## Handling orphan movers

+Due to client application misbehavior or network errors some movers may stay in active state even if no data is transferred.
+Such situations can be detected and handled by some protocols, like NFSv4.1.
+However, in general those mover may stay this state for infinite period of time.
+Moreover, the resources allocated for transfer are not available to other clients.

+To detect and remove those movers `job timeout manager` (`jtm`), can be used.
+The `jtm set timeout` pool command sets the transfer timeout for a specified or all queues in the pool.
+The timeout is a time limit after which a mover is considered expired and it will be terminated.
+There are two timeout values can be set:

+- The last access timeout - is the time durations after which a mover is deemed expired based on the time since the last block was transferred.
+- The total timeout - is the time duration after which a mover is deemed expired based on the start time of the mover.

+One of these two or both timeout duration must be surpassed before a job is terminated.

+### Example:

+    admin> jtm set timeout -queue=ftp-q -lastAccess=36000 -total=0

+The `jtm` periodically scans specified queue to discover expired movers.
+If required, a scan can be forced by

+    admin> jtm go

+pool command.

   [admin interface]: #intouch-admin